disruptive-technologies/python-docs/docs/client/authentication.rst

 Per-Requests
 ------------

-Each :ref:`Resource Method <resource_methods>` can also be authenticated individually by directly providing an instance of the authentication method of coice.
+Each :ref:`Resource Method <client_resources>` can also be authenticated individually by directly providing an instance of the authentication method of coice.

 Note that this will ignore the package-wide conifguration variable :code:`disruptive.default_auth`.